 As an artist, Minika often collaborates with creators from other fields.
 In March 2016, she collaborated with the Denver Art Museum in Denver, Colorado to create a one-of-a-kind paper Samurai Armor for the Samurai, Armor from the Ann and Gabriel Barbier-Mueller Collection exhibition.
 Following the Samurai Armor, she designed CloudDress, a garment made of dreamy sheer organza fabrics with a wearable technology NeoPixel panel.
 The CloudDress was featured at New York University’s Integrated Digital Media Showcase, alongside other cutting-edge engineers, and innovators.
 The CloudDress was featured on the prominent technology website, Adafruit’s wearable technology column.

-Minika was invited to participate as one of the judges and mentors in the School of Visual Art’s Language of Fashion event.
-Curated by Linda Fargo of Bergdorf Goodman, the event was centered on a two-part exhibition including a runway show and a public art installation of 15-21 heroic-sized cut-out graphics displayed on Madison Avenue, between 57th and 86th Streets.
-Minika offered her expertise as part of the critique and mentorship while presenting 5 avant-garde gowns on the runway from her atelier.
+Minika was invited to participate as one of the judges and mentors in the School of Visual Art’s Language of Fashion event on the opening day of New York Fashion Week in September 2016.
+Curated by Linda Fargo of Bergdorf Goodman, the event was centered on a two-part exhibition including a runway show and a public art installation of 20 heroic-sized cut-out graphics displayed on Madison Avenue, between 57th and 86th Streets.
+Minika offered her expertise as part of the critique and mentorship while presenting avant-garde gowns on the runway from her atelier.

 Minika Ko received degrees in Fashion Design from the Fashion Institute of Technology in New York City and in Music Business from New York University.
 She is a recipient of Elle Magazine New Talent Awards, California Fashion Foundation and Textile Association of Los Angele Fashion Star Award, and California Fashion Foundation and Textile Association of Los Angele Future Entrepreneur Award.